Walter Hudson (Minnesota politician)

 Walter Hudson is an American politician serving in the Minnesota House of Representatives since 2023.
-A member of the Republican Party of Minnesota, Hudson represents District 30A in the northwestern Twin Cities metropolitan area, which includes the cities of St. Michael, Otsego and Albertville and parts of Hennepin and Wright Counties.
+A member of the Republican Party of Minnesota, Hudson represents District 30A in the northwestern Twin Cities metropolitan area, which includes the cities of St. Michael, Otsego, and Albertville, and parts of Hennepin and Wright Counties.

 Early life, education and career

-Hudson was born in Detroit, Michigan.
+Hudson was born in Detroit, Michigan, to a Black father and a white mother.
 He received a bachelor's degree in information technology from the University of Phoenix.
-Hudson served on the Albertville, Minnesota city council for seven years from 2014 to 2021.
+Hudson served on the Albertville planning commission and the city council from 2014 to 2021.

+Hudson has a background in conservative talk radio and hosted the show Closing Argument with Walter Hudson.
+He has worked for the David Horowitz Freedom Center.
+He was vice chair of the Republican Liberty Caucus of Minnesota and active in Minnesota's Tea Party Patriot movement.
+He supported Mike McFadden's 2014 campaign for U.S. Senate.

 Minnesota House of Representatives

-Hudson was first elected to the Minnesota House of Representatives in 2022, after redistricting and the retirement of Republican incumbent Eric Lucero who decided to run for a seat in the Minnesota Senate.
+Hudson was elected to the Minnesota House of Representatives in 2022.
+He first ran after redistricting and after four-term Republican incumbent Eric Lucero announced he would run for a seat in the Minnesota Senate.

 Hudson serves on the Children and Families Finance and Policy and Public Safety Finance and Policy Committees.